Emilie Raffa is a cook, baker, and author of IACP finalist and bestselling book: Artisan Sourdough Made Simple.

 - What to Do With Leftover Sourdough Discard

-To get started, have a look at my most popular post: Sourdough Bread: a Beginner’s Guide.
+To get started, check out Sourdough Bread: a Beginner’s Guide.

 In 2006, I walked out of my miserable corporate job and into the magical world of cooking.

-I graduated from the International Culinary Center with my Classic Culinary Arts Degree and went on to work in a variety of creative fields: private chef, line cook, recipe developer, food stylist and behind the scenes on cooking shows (my fave!).
+I graduated from the International Culinary Center with my Classic Culinary Arts Degree and went on to work in a variety of creative fields: private chef, line cook, recipe developer, food stylist and behind the scenes on cooking shows.
 For the first time in a long time, I finally felt like I was with “my people.”

 Curious about writing and photography, I started The Clever Carrot in 2012.
 My blog focused on healthy comfort food and balanced living.
 However, my world changed overnight when a packet of dried sourdough starter showed up on my doorstep… all the way from Sydney, Australia!